Suryansh-Dey/suryansh-dey.github.io/vinaiak/trainingPortal/README.md

 Example: Name like `events` doesn't make anything immediatly clear about it's content.
 So if you put data about college fests in it, chatbot will never be able to guess that.
-Rather try making a folder of name `events`, and within that make the file of name `college fests` and put the relevent data in that file.
+Rather try making a folder of name `college events`, and within that make the file of name `college fests` and put the relevent data in that file.
 If the college fest data is too much like more than a page, try breaking it into further `topics` like for every college fest `BITotsav`, `Pantheon`, `vinotsav` etc. and there put their respective data.

+But try avoiding making deep hierarchy, generally not more than 3 levels if all of them is to be guessed by AI.
+If you ask about the context about which question is to be asked in beginning of conversation and AI has to guess about 3 levels of hierarchy then it's okay.
+Rather try creating many `topics` in single line is recommended.
 ### Modify
 To modify an existing `topic` of type `file`.
 Modifying an `file`: